FPGAwars/icezum/ftdi-eeprom/Readme.md

 ### Flashing the eeprom

 **NOTE**: Do not play with the FTDI eeprom memory unless you know what you are doing.
-If you change the product id string, Icestudio will not recognized it as an FPGA board and will not upload the bitstreams
+If you change the product id string, Icestudio will not recognized it as an FPGA board and will not upload the bitstreams. **Use at your own risk**

 * **Step 1**: Build the eeprom image from the config file